 In order to determine the nature of the relationship and the liability, our truck accident lawyers will look at evidence such as the original contract, the trucker’s log books, the company’s records, communication between the driver and the company, and shipping or cargo receipts.

 Negligent maintenance and negligent hiring and retention claims may also be filed in a truck accident lawsuit.

 In a negligent maintenance claim, experts may be retained to determine if the company performed its duty to properly maintain it’s property or if it used faulty equipment.

-For negligent hiring and retention claims, attorneys look into the hiring practices of the trucking company in question.
-The history of the driver will be considered as well as whether or not the driver was properly trained and experienced enough to drive a commercial vehicle.
+For negligent hiring and retention claims, attorneys investigate the hiring practices of the trucking company in question.
+The history of the driver will be considered as well as whether or not evidence existed that the driver was properly trained and experienced enough to drive a commercial vehicle.

 Trucking companies have a responsibility to perform due diligence in their hiring process.
 If they do not appropriately consider a driver’s history when they hire that driver, then they may fall afoul of state and federal laws.

 Reported Commercial Motor Vehicle (CMV) Accidents Involving Injuries in Kentucky